rutujagholapcmaug25/Database-Technologies/plsql_functions_procedures.md

-# Sports Management System – MySQL Functions & Procedures
+# Sports Management System – Functions & Procedures

 ## 1. Introduction

-This project demonstrates the use of **MySQL functions and stored procedures** in a **Sports Management System**.
+This project demonstrates the use of **functions and stored procedures** in a **Sports Management System**.
 The system tracks players, matches, and individual player scores.
 Key concepts include:

 - **User-Defined Functions (UDFs)**: To calculate player initials or total points.